0C1earHeaded0/echo_rust/README.md

 # echo_rust
-Trying to implement my own "echo" command
+Implementation of my own "echo" command using rust